nikorose87/RegressionMechDesign/README.md

 # Surrogate modelling for Ankle foot prosthesis

 Regression tasks in Artificial Intelligence are not common, they are being used in fields as Finance, Surrogate Modelling [Forrester2008] and Sensitivity Analysis [Iooss2015].
-This time your work will be focused on design, especifically, design of transtibial (Ankle-foot) prosthesis.

 The Design Variables in prosthesis have been studied along decades.
 Those variables can be grouped in the following according to [Hansen2016]: